 Last month Bidsketch had the biggest increase in revenue it’s ever had.

 I got so many new sales notifications that day, I thought someone had hacked my server.
 It was nuts.
-(This was easily a 10x return over simple top of the funnel strategies like giving away templates for website proposals and contests we’ve tried in the past.)

 Last month’s increase in revenue was double that one.